crapooze/em-xmpp/README.md

 EM::XMPP for now builds stanzas with Nokogiri::XML::Builder in the form with an explicit block argument.
-Then you send raw_strings with Connection#send_raw.
+Then you send raw_strings with Connection#send_raw or pre-built stanzas with Connection#send_stanza.
 Note that if you send malformed XML, your server will disconnect you.
 Hence, take care when writing XML without and XML builder.